khufkens/paper_writing_checklist/README.md

 ### Citation

-- [ ] Check citations (are the present in the manuscript and the reference list)
+- [ ] Check citations (present in both the manuscript and the reference list)
 - [ ] Are all data and software sources cited
 	- In R use the [citation()](https://www.rdocumentation.org/packages/utils/versions/3.5.1/topics/citation) function to find proper citations to packages
 - [ ] Is the measurement equipment cited